peteroupc/peteroupc.github.io/random.md

 <a id=How_to_Initialize_RNGs></a>
 ### How to Initialize RNGs

+For **cryptographic RNGs**, an application SHOULD use only one thread-safe instance of the RNG for the entire application to use.

-For cryptographic RNGs, an application SHOULD use only one thread-safe instance of the RNG for the entire application to use.
+For **statistical RNGs**, an application SHOULD use only one thread-safe instance of the RNG for the entire application to use.
+(If doing so is a performance bottleneck for the application and a PRNG is used, the application MAY instead create one RNG instance for each thread, as described below for seeded PRNGs.)

-For statistical and seeded RNGs, to **reduce the chance of correlated random numbers or identical random number sequences**, an application is encouraged to create&mdash;
+For **seeded PRNGs**, to **reduce the chance of correlated random numbers or identical random number sequences**, an application is encouraged to create one or more instances of a PRNG, where each instance&mdash;
-- one thread-safe instance of an RNG for the entire application to use, or
-- one or more instances of an RNG, where each instance&mdash;
     - is accessible to only one thread, task, or subtask of the application (such as with thread-local storage),
     - is initialized with a seed that is unrelated to the other seeds (using sequential or linearly related seeds can cause [**undesirable correlations**](https://blogs.unity3d.com/2015/01/07/a-primer-on-repeatable-random-numbers/) in some PRNGs), and
     - MAY use a different conforming RNG scheme from the others.

-(L'Ecuyer et al. 2015)<sup>[**(18)**](#Note18)</sup>, section 4, goes in greater detail on how to initialize PRNGs for generating random numbers in parallel, including how to ensure repeatable "randomness" this way if that is desired.
+(L'Ecuyer et al. 2015)<sup>[**(18)**](#Note18)</sup>, section 4, goes in greater detail on ways to initialize PRNGs for generating random numbers in parallel, including how to ensure repeatable "randomness" this way if that is desired.

 <a id=Shuffling></a>
 ### Shuffling